Ambushed police officer grateful to be alive, buoyed by support | The New Daily

 Constables Randall Kirk and Keeley Brough, both 28, escaped but the former was injured in the intense gunfire.

-Const Kirk, who is expecting his second child with wife Bree next month, was due to be released from hospital on Wednesday after recovering from surgery to remove shrapnel.
+Constable Kirk, who is expecting his second child with wife Breanna next month, was due to be released from hospital on Wednesday after recovering from surgery to remove shrapnel.

 “I’m feeling fine, just a little sore.
-My main thoughts are with the other police families at this awful time,” Const Kirk said in a statement released by the police union.
+My main thoughts are with the other police families at this awful time,” Constable Kirk said in a statement released by the police union.

 “It means a lot to know the community cares for us all.”